 Jegen, Lawrence A. III, Thomas F. Sheehan Professor of Tax Law and Tax Policy.
 A.B., 1956, Beloit College; J.D., 1959, M.B.A., 1960, University of Michigan; LL.M., 1963, New York University.
 Admitted: Illinois, 1959; Indiana, 1966.
-Lawrence A. Jegen III joined the law school in 1962.
-He is an adjunct professor of Philanthropic Studies at the IU Center on Philanthropy and the External Tax Counsel to IU.
-Professor Jegen is a co-founder of the Annual Tax Institute For Colleges and Universities, served as Special Counsel to the Indiana Department of Revenue, served for more than 10 years as a Commissioner of the National Commissioners on Uniform State Laws and, by appointment of the Commissioners of the Internal Revenue Service, served on the Advisory Committee.
-Additionally, Professor Jegen served for more than 20 years as an officer and board member of the Indiana Continuing Legal Education Forum.
-He was selected by the governor to serve as the first chairman of the board of the Indiana Baccalaureate Education System Trust.
-Further, he has received: The Thomas Hart Benton Mural Medallion, the highest award granted by IU for service to the university and fulfillment of its ideals; IU's Distinguished Teaching Award; IU's Most Outstanding Law Professor Award (four times); Special IU Law Alumni Awards (four times); Presidential Citations from the Indiana State Bar Association for exceptional contributions and leadership to the profession; the Governor's Sagamore of the Wabash Award (three times); the first Excellence in Taxation Award from the Quality for Indiana Taxpayers, Inc.; and, an international award from the Association of Continuing Legal Administrators for Excellence in Continuing Legal Education.
-He has been chosen as a Teacher of Significance in a general poll of IU students, and has received many other academic and professional awards.
-Professor Jegen is the author of numerous articles, book chapters, and other publications.
+Lawrence A. Jegen III joined the faculty of the School of Law in 1962.
+In addition to his School of Law responsibilities, Professor Jegen is an adjunct professor of Philanthropic Studies at Indiana University's Center on Philanthropy and is the External Tax Counsel to Indiana University.
+Professor Jegen is a co-founder of the Annual Tax Institute For Colleges And Universities and served as Special Counsel to the Indiana Department of State Revenue, served as a Commissioner of the National Commissioners on Uniform State Laws and, by appointment of the Commissioners of Internal Revenue Service, served as a member of the Commissioner's Advisory Committee.
+Further, he has received: The Thomas Hart Benton Mural Medallion, the highest award granted by Indiana University for service to the university and for the fulfillment of the university's ideals; Indiana University's Distinguished Teaching Award; Indiana University's Most Outstanding Law Professor Award (four times); Special IU Law School Alumni Awards (four times); Presidential Citations from the Indiana State Bar Association for exceptional contributions and leadership to the profession of law; the Governor's Sagamore of the Wabash Award (two times); the first Excellence in Taxation Award from the Quality for Indiana Taxpayers, Inc.; and, an international award from the Association of Continuing Legal Administrators for Excellence in Continuing Legal Education.
+He has been chosen as a Teacher of Significance in a general poll of Indiana University students, and he has received many other academic and professional awards.
+Professor Jegen is the author of numerous articles, chapters of books, manuals, and other publications.
 He is a drafter of many laws, and a frequent speaker before state, national, and international organizations.

 Karlson, Henry C., Professor.
 A.B., 1965, J.D., 1968, LL.M., 1977, University of Illinois.
 Admitted: Illinois, 1968.
-Henry C. Karlson joined the faculty at IU from the faculty of the University of Illinois College of Law in 1977.
+Henry C. Karlson joined the faculty at Indiana University from the faculty of the University of Illinois College of Law in 1977.
 Prior to teaching at the University of Illinois, he had briefly practiced law and served in the United States Army.
-During his military service, he was assigned to the Trial Judiciary as a trial judge for courts-martial.
+During his military service, he was assigned to the Trial Judiciary as a trial judge for courtsmartial.
 He teaches criminal law, trial advocacy, and evidence.